wkumari/draft-wkumari-dnsop-alt-tld/README.md

    As they are in an alternate namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
-Unfortunately simply saying that "something should not happen" doesn't actually stop it from happening, so we need some rules to guide implementors and operators.
-The ALT TLD is delegated to "new style" AS112 servers, and so recursive and stub resolvers will get NXDOMAIN for all queries.

-   1. Iterative resolvers SHOULD follow the advice in [RFC6303], Section 3.

-Kumari & Sullivan       Expires December 7, 2015                [Page 4]

-Internet-Draft               Reserve ALT TLD                   June 2015

-   2. The ALT TLD is delegated to "new style" AS112 nameservers ([RFC7535] ), which will return NXDOMAIN for all queries.

-   These rules are intended to limit how far unintentional queries (i.e. those not intended for the global DNS) flow.
+Some of these requests will inevitably leak into the DNS context (for example, because clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.

    Groups wishing to create new alternate namespaces SHOULD create their alternate namespace under a label that names their namespace, and under the ALT label.
 They SHOULD choose a label that they expect to be unique and, ideally, descriptive.
+There is no IANA controlled

+Kumari & Sullivan        Expires January 4, 2016                [Page 4]

+Internet-Draft               Reserve ALT TLD                   July 2015

+   registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.

+   [Editor note (to be removed before publication): There was significant discussion on an IANA registry for .ALT - please consult the lists for full thread, but the consensus seems to be that it would be better for the IETF / IANA to not administer a registry for this.
+It is expected one or more unofficial lists will be created where people can list the strings that they are using. ]

    Currently deployed projects and protocols that are using pseudo-TLDs may decide to move under the ALT TLD, but this is not a requirement.